electricimp/LPDeviceManager/README.md

 ### doAsyncAndSleep(*action, sleepTime[, timeout]*) ###

-Asynchronously executes the specified action(s) and goes to deep sleep for the specified period of time.
+Asynchronously executes the specified action and goes to deep sleep for the specified period of time.
 If a timeout is specified the device will not wait for all actions to complete before going to sleep.

 #### Parameters ####